-- water additives
+- water additives for cats

 Your cat may initially feel resistant to getting their teeth scrubbed, but using these products in conjunction will massively decrease the number of harmful bacteria living in their mouth.
 You will effectively prevent gingivitis and many other oral diseases.

 Brushing with a pet toothbrush